cikeZ00/raptoreum-cl_guide/Guide.md

 ### 4) Receive
-- To receive RTM you need to get a new address.
+- To receive RTM you need to get a new receive address.

-To do get a new address run:
+To do get a new receive address run:
 `./raptoreum-cli getnewaddress`

 ![Grabbing a new address](https://i.imgur.com/gRvLrJI.png)

+### Transactions
+You can list the last 10 transactions by running:
+`./raptoreum-cli listtransactions`

+Alternatively you can specify the number of transactions to list:
+`./raptoreum-cli listtransactions 100` (This will list the last 100 transactions)

 ## Help
 - You can use  `./raptoreum-cli help` to get a list of all available commands.
 - You can also use `./raptoreum-cli help "command"` for help regarding a specific command.